TobyX-Corp/phantom-react/docs/particle-effects.md

 You can see a more comprehensive code sample here.

 ## Basic Emitter Properties
-There are two key configurations within the ViroParticleEmitter that you can use to control the aggregate behavior of particles.
+There are two key configurations within the ParticleEmitter that you can use to control the aggregate behavior of particles.
 First, shown below are properties of the emitter itself.
 These include what image to emit, when to emit, and how long to emit for.

 |Property|	Description|
 |--|--|